DecisionContracts/.github/profile/README.md

 | 2018 |    DMN 1.1     |  Ethereum  | Stephan Haarmann writes his [article][1] about executing DMN models on Ethereum.                                                                                      |
 | 2024 |    DMN 1.5     |  **???**   | DMN is widely adopted in the industry [10], tools created by Trisotech, Oracle, RedHat, Camunda, Engos Software and others.</br>**STILL NO ADOPTION IN BLOCKCHAINS**. |

+## Where is the analogy?

+Before 2007, transaction systems were implementing business processes, although there was no precise specification.
+There was a need for such specification to be able to discover, design, deploy, test, govern and optimize business processes in standarized way in different industries.

+The same happened on Ethereum.
+There was simply a need for executing business processes.
+And although there is no BPM execution engine run on blockchain, **Smart Contracts** written by hand do the job.
+So all blockchains have adopted a concept of Smart Contracts to be able to run business processes.

+After almost a decade of developing business processes using BPMN, the industry have discovered a need of introducing DMN to tackle with continuously increasing complexity of those processes and decision logic needed to meet real-life expectations.

+Ethereum is almost a decade in use, and hundreds of other blockchains run business processes using Smart Contracts...

+> ... it's time to introduce **Decision Contracts** to support their further development
+> just like it happened in non-blockchain systems!

 ## References

 - [DMN Decision Execution on the Ethereum Blockchain][1] (article from 20 June 2018)